HuRuilizhen/HuRuilizhen.github.io/_posts/2024-12-12-Web-Security-Overview.md

 SSL (Secure Sockets Layer), originally developed by Netscape, has been succeeded by TLS (Transport Layer Security), standardized by IETF.
 TLS versions have evolved from TLS 1.0 to the latest TLS 1.3, improving security and performance with each iteration.

-- **Working Principles**, SSL/TLS ensures secure communication through several mechanisms:
+**Working Principles**, SSL/TLS ensures secure communication through several mechanisms:
 - **Encryption**: Combines symmetric encryption (e.g., AES) and asymmetric encryption (e.g., RSA or ECDH) to **ensure data confidentiality**.
 During the handshake process, the client and server **negotiate a shared secret** (master key) used to encrypt subsequent communications.
 - **Authentication**: Verifies the server's **identity** using **digital certificates** issued by trusted third-party **Certificate Authorities** (CAs).
 These certificates contain **public keys** and other identifying information.
 - **Integrity**: Prevents data tampering during transmission using Message Authentication Codes (MAC) or HMAC (Hash-based MAC).
 - **Handshake Protocol**: A critical step in **establishing a secure connection**, involving parameter exchanges necessary for encrypted communication, such as selecting encryption algorithms and exchanging pre-master secrets.
 - **Record Protocol**: Once the handshake is successful, all application data is packaged into TLS records for ransmission.
 Each record includes version numbers, lengths, types, encrypted payload data, and other control information.

-- **Enhanced Security Features**
+Futhermore, TLS provides **enhanced security features** such as:
 - **Forward Secrecy**: Modern key exchange algorithms like DHE and ECDHE provide forward secrecy, ensuring that even if long-term stored keys are compromised in the future, past sessions cannot be decrypted.
 - **Certificate Transparency**: Increases transparency in certificate issuance and management, aiding in the timely detection and response to improperly issued certificates.
 - **OCSP Stapling**: Allows the server to pass the latest certificate revocation status directly to the client, speeding up the handshake process and reducing load on CAs.

 To reduce the overhead of full handshakes on every connection, TLS supports faster handshake methods like Session Tickets and Session IDs.
 These mechanisms allow resuming previous sessions without repeating the entire handshake process, accelerating connection establishment.

+Here is an example of a SSL certificate from Blizard:

+{% include image_caption.html imageurl="/images/SSL-certificate.jpg" title="SSL Certificate" caption="SSL Certificate for Blizard" %}

 ### HTTPS (HyperText Transfer Protocol Secure)
 HTTPS adds SSL/TLS to HTTP to provide encrypted communication and ensure data integrity.
 HTTPS typically uses port 443 and offers higher security and privacy protection compared to HTTP.
 The characteristics of HTTPS include: